DiamondLightSource/cothread/docs/user/cothread.rst

     # Finally allow all background tasks to run to completion.
     cothread.WaitForQuit()      # Or some other blocking construct

-1.  ``require('cothread==2.1')``.
-This statement is required by the way Diamond Controls modules are managed: it is necessary to specify precisely *which* version of a module is to be used.
-This means that API changes can be made in future releases without breaking existing code.

-    Alternatively ``require('cothread')`` can be used to request the most recent installed version.

-    Note that the :func:`require` statements should only occur once in each
-    application: it is an easy mistake to place them at the head of each Python module.

-2. If Qt is to be used (for any graphical user interface) then the cothread library needs to be informed: this is done by calling :func:`iqt` before any work is done with Qt.
+1. If Qt is to be used (for any graphical user interface) then the cothread library needs to be informed: this is done by calling :func:`iqt` before any work is done with Qt.
 This call ensures that Qt processing will occur while the cothread scheduler is idle, and effectively turns Qt into another cothread.
 The Qt application instance is created by this call and returned.

-3. Finally the main cothread (the thread of control used to start and run the program) must not exit until the program has finished.
+2. Finally the main cothread (the thread of control used to start and run the program) must not exit until the program has finished.
 If all the desired activity is in background tasks (spawned cothreads, :func:`catools.camonitor` processing or other background activity) then the